littlemidget3/Introduction-to-deep-learning/README.md

 **Predictive Maintenance using Machine Sound**

-Project Overview
+Project Overview:

 This project aims to predict the operational status (on or off) of a machine using audio data.
 This is a classic example of a binary classification task applied in the realm of predictive maintenance.
 The predictive model is trained to discern whether Machine 9 is operational based on the sound it produces.

-Code Structure
+Code Structure:

 The code for this project is primarily contained in a Jupyter notebook named Classifier2.ipynb.
 Here's a brief rundown of its structure:

+Importing Libraries:

-Importing Libraries: The necessary Python libraries for data manipulation, audio processing, and machine learning model development are imported.
+The necessary Python libraries for data manipulation, audio processing, and machine learning model development are imported.

+Data Loading:

-Data Loading: Audio files, which serve as the primary data source, are loaded from a designated directory.
+Audio files, which serve as the primary data source, are loaded from a designated directory.
 Each audio file is a recording of the machine's sound.

+Feature Extraction:

-Feature Extraction: The Mel-frequency cepstral coefficients (MFCCs) of the audio files are computed using the librosa library.
+The Mel-frequency cepstral coefficients (MFCCs) of the audio files are computed using the librosa library.
 These serve as the feature set for the machine learning model.

+Label Extraction:

-Label Extraction: Labels, which indicate whether the machine is on or off, are extracted directly from the audio filenames.
+Labels, which indicate whether the machine is on or off, are extracted directly from the audio filenames.

+Data Preparation:

-Data Preparation: The feature set and the labels are partitioned into a training set and a testing set.
+The feature set and the labels are partitioned into a training set and a testing set.

+Model Training:

-Model Training: A neural network model is trained on the training set.
+A neural network model is trained on the training set.
 The model architecture includes a flatten layer, a dense layer with a ReLU activation function, a dropout layer to prevent overfitting, and a final dense layer with a sigmoid activation function for binary classification.

+Model Evaluation:

-Model Evaluation: The performance of the trained model is evaluated on the testing set.
+The performance of the trained model is evaluated on the testing set.

 Getting Started
 Prerequisites